Online Colleges in Ohio

 Ohio isn’t relying on luck when it comes to higher education.

-The Buckeye State has developed an array of policies, practices and programs to help improve college readiness, improve the time it takes students to earn a degree, and incentivize program completion.
-The state’s goal is that by 2025, 65% of Ohioans ages 25-64 will have a degree, certificate or other postsecondary workforce credential of value.
+The Buckeye State has developed an array of policies, practices and programs to help improve college attainment.
+The state’s goal is that by 2025, 65% of Ohioans ages 25-64 will have a degree, certificate, or another postsecondary workforce credential of value.
+Progress reports show impressive growth, but the state will need to prioritize adult learners, under-represented minorities, and women in order to meet its goal.

 The Ohio Department of Higher Education, and indeed the state as a whole, is deeply committed to providing superb postsecondary institutions that result in a qualified and successful workforce for Ohio’s future.